Dayytime/Dayytime/README.md

 - 👋 Hi, I’m @Dayytime
 - 👀 I’m interested in web dev, python, linux, RICEing, and gaming!
 - 📫 How to reach me.
-Discord: Daytime#0847
+Discord: Dayytime